Zoomi

 Account Creation

-This user flow depicts the beginning steps of the user creating their account.
-Here they will be asked if they would like to move forward with completing the personality quiz or Fast Match quiz along with setting up additional app settings.
+This user flow illustrates the initial steps of account creation.
+During this process, users will be prompted to choose whether they want to complete the personality quiz or the Fast Match quiz, along with setting up additional app preferences.

 You've Got A Paw Star!

-This user flow shows the Walk thru of what a user would go thru once they receive a Paw Star before they head to the homepage.
-They will need to make a decision based on the choices provided.
+This user flow outlines the steps a user goes through after receiving a Paw Star, before they are directed to the homepage.
+At this point, they will need to make a decision based on the available options.

 Fast Match Quiz

-This is a key user flow, as we identify the users steps to completing the Fast Match quiz in order for the app to identify the best matches.
-We also see here that the user can decide if they include additional filters based on the answers provided from the quiz and users can also manually enter their needs during this step as well.
+This is a crucial user flow, as it outlines the steps the user takes to complete the Fast Match quiz, allowing the app to find the best pet matches.
+It also shows that users can choose to apply additional filters based on their quiz answers, and they have the option to manually enter their preferences during this step.

 Site Map

-After the user stories and prioritizing them and creating the User Flows, I created the app’s site map that depicts the screens that I needed to make.
+After defining and prioritizing the user stories and creating the user flows, I developed the app's site map to outline the screens that needed to be designed.

 Wireframes